vladikk/elastic-event-store/README.md

 ```

 Pay attention to the values of ReadCapacityUnits and WriteCapacityUnits.
-Low values limit the event store's, too high values increase the cost.
+Low values limit the event store's throughput, too high values increase the cost.

 Verify the enstallation by calling the "version" endpoint: